 Better for the planet: Animal agriculture is one of the leading causes of climate change, species extinction, loss of fresh water, rainforest destruction and air and water pollution.
 Switching from dairy to plant-based milk is one of the ways in which you can significantly reduce your impact on the planet.

 Better for you: Research consistently shows that a whole food plant based diet, including plant milk, is good for your health.
 Such a diet can help prevent hypertension, obesity, diabetes, heart disease, and some kinds of cancer.
 You don't need dairy milk to be healthy.
 In fact, only one third of people produce the lactase enzyme which enables them to digest milk during adulthood.
+Humans are the only animal who regularly and intentionally consumes milk into adulthood - the milk of another species at that.

 Better selection: The rise of plant-based milk around the world means that consumers are no longer limited to soy milk but can now choose from a wide selection of plant-based milks, from almond to oat, hemp, cashew, and many other nuts and grains.